 - Náplavka riverfront: This area of Prague has been reclaimed in recent years as a hot hangout spot, especially in the warmer months.
 Many of the tunnels are being constructed as bars and restaurants, but live music has always been a vital part of the area.

 Since 2011, Prague has held a Pride Parade, and most LGBTQ travelers find the city to be friendly and inviting.
-These are some of the most popular bars, clubs, and more that this community has contributed to over the past few years:
+Some of the most LGBTQ-friendly venues include bars, clubs, and cafes.

 - Piano Bar: Near the TV Tower in Žižkov, guests can hang out and listen to songs played on an old piano, or choose from a number of board games and challenge their friends to a night of friendly competition.